daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   $ systemctl start jupyterhub.service
   ```
   JupyterHub is now set up on the server.
-  Check its status (optional).
+  Check its status (optional):
   ```console
   $ systemctl status jupyterhub.service
   ```

   #### (Important) First Time Login <a name="1st-login"></a>

-  Specification of the system user as an admin is needed in the beginning of the set up so that the user is able to access the JupyterHub server from a web-browser for the first time only.
+  Specification of the system user as an admin is needed in the beginning of the set up so that the user is able to access the JupyterHub server from a web browser for the first time only.
 Users can then be created manually.
-Alternitively, the [GitHub Authentication](#github-authentication) provides a guide to giving students the ability to login to the server with their GitHub credientials.
+Alternatively, the [GitHub Authentication](#github-authentication) provides a guide to giving students the ability to login to the server with their GitHub credentials.
 This alternitive technique is more difficult to integrate and requires additional security precautions.

   Create a user.
-The example code below adds a user `admin1`.
+The example code below adds a user `admin1`:

   ```console
   $ adduser admin1